 For full course descriptions please refer to the current catalog.

 Students must meet General Education requirements listed below.
-This is typically completed within the 90 required lower-division credits.
-For this program, Quantitative/Symbolic Reasoning is met through Math 141 Precalculus or an equivalent course.
+This is typically completed within the 90 required lower division credits.
+See the General Education Requirements section of this catalog for more detailed information.

 General Education